villano-lab/ntransporter/process_reader/README.md

 This process has not yet been described
 ```

 The first process is a `Transportation` process, which all particles have in `Geant4`.
 This covers unimpeded transportation through materials and across material boundaries.
 Process 2 is the natural decay process, again present in almost all particles.
-For neutrons the decay process is negligible, as the half-life of the neutron is on the order of 15 minutes (compare to ~ns time-of-flight for elastic scatters).
+For neutrons the decay process is negligible, as the half-life of the neutron is on the order of 15 minutes (compare to ~ns time-of-flight between elastic scatters).
 The `nKiller`, `UserSpecialCut`, and `Scorers` processes are special user-controlled processes to kill or track neutrons and are not relevant to us.
 The four remaining processes represent real physical interactions that neutrons undergo during transport, and are the ones of interest to us:

 - `hadElastic` : elastic scattering
 - `neutronInelastic` : inelastic scattering
-- `nCapture` : thermal capture ($(n,\gamma)$)
+- `nCapture` : thermal capture, (n,\gamma)$
 - `nFission` : neutron-induced fission